immineal/BLL/README.md

-# Scripts for [On Mechanisms, Ethical Considerations and Developmental Trajectories in Machine Learning]
+# Machine Learning Mechanisms, Ethics, and Trajectories

-This repository contains the scripts used for visualisations and demonstration in the BLL "[On Mechanisms, Ethical Considerations and Developmental Trajectories in Machine Learning]" by [Aaron Schneberger and Linus Linhof].
+This repository contains scripts for visualizations and demonstrations used in the BLL (Besondere Lernleistung) titled "On Mechanisms, Ethical Considerations and Developmental Trajectories in Machine Learning" by Aaron Schneberger and Linus Linhof.

-## Description
+## Overview

-These scripts demonstrate the implementation of a simple neural network, create visualisations and generate graphs for our study on [Machine Learning and its Implications]."
+Our project explores the intricacies of Machine Learning, focusing on its mechanisms, ethical implications, and future developmental paths.
+The scripts in this repository implement a simple neural network and generate various visualizations to support our study.

 ## Requirements